hapax/hapax.github.io/outreach.md

   introduction to dimensional analysis, with applications to fundamental constants, natural units, and black holes.
 - [*Physics Circle problems and solutions*](assets/circle-probs.pdf)
   (2018--19).
-A medley of topics.
-Requires only high school physics, pre-calculus maths, and a strong constitution.
+A medley of problems, requiring only high school physics, pre-calculus maths, and a strong constitution.

 ### Other outreach